andrew-smith2/node-iot-invoke-direct-method/README.md

 Instructions
-1. Ensure client application is installed and started that is located in the https://github.com/spock75/Node-Iot-Client.git repository
+1. Ensure you have node and npm installed on your machine  https://nodejs.org/en/ (When you install node you will get both node and npm)
-2. Ensure you have node and npm installed on your machine
+2. Ensure client application is installed and started that is located in the https://github.com/spock75/Node-Iot-Client.git repository
 3. Download and unpack zipped file of application or clone respository
 4. Open terminal window to the location where the project files are located
 5. Type "npm install"